-The second bit of soil science you’ll want to understand has to do with your soil’s composition, also called soil structure.
+The second bit of soil science you’ll want to understand is your soil’s composition, also called soil structure.
 This aspect of soil science describes the size of your soil particles and how much space (for air and movement) is in between those particles.
 It also describes how easily (or not) water gets absorbed into the soil.
 The main types of soil structure are sand, clay, silt, or some combination thereof.
-Ideal soil structure is typically described as “loam” which is regarded as a perfectly balanced soil structure in the middle of the aforementioned three types.
+Ideal soil structure is typically described as “loam” which is considered a perfectly balanced soil structure in the middle of the three aforementioned types.

 Types of Soil Explained

 Knowing which type of soil suits a particular plant is extremely important because the soil is crucial to a plant’s survival.
-It’s the soil that anchors and protects the roots of the plant, allowing it to absorb water from the ground.
+It’s the soil that anchors and protects the plant’s roots, allowing it to absorb water from the ground.
 Soil can also contain lots of nutrients and minerals that help the plant to grow.

-Different types of soils have different qualities when it comes to airflow and moisture retention.
+Different types of soils have different qualities regarding airflow and moisture retention.
 Some plants like well-aerated soil that drains water quickly.
 Others prefer denser soils that hold a lot of moisture for long periods.

 Six main types of soil are recognized by most horticulturalists.
 The size of individual soil particles usually categorizes each type of soil.
 The smaller each soil particle is, the denser the soil becomes.